Updated: Jan 29, 2022

-You’ve submitted all vital information including your selfie to be a background artist on your favorite TV show.
-After hours and hours of waiting for a response, you FINALLY get an email notification from the casting company that you’re BOOKED!
+You’ve submitted all vital information.
+Including a selfie to be a background artist on your favorite TV show.
+After hours and hours of waiting for a response, you FINALLY get an email notification from the casting company stating you BOOKED!
 You pick up your phone to post – HOLD ON! (sound of a record scratch.)

-1. DO NOT post any details about to your booking on any social media platform.
-This includes Facebook, Twitter, Instagram, etc. Sharing such information will more-than-likely get you blacklisted from working on ANY film set.
-According to dictionary.com, “blacklisted is a list of privately exchanged among employers, containing the names of persons to be barred from employment because of untrustworthiness or for holding opinions considered undesirable.”
+1. DO NOT post any details about your booking on any social media platform.
+Sharing such information will more than likely get you Blacklisted from working on ANY film set.
+According to dictionary.com, Blacklisted is a list of privately exchanged among employers, containing the names of persons to will be barred from employment because of untrustworthiness or for holding opinions considered undesirable.”

-2. DO NOT bring any family members onto a film set or anyone for that matter who was not booked for the background role.
+2. DO NOT bring any family members onto a film set.

 If you have any more suggestions of what not to do once you’ve booked a role, please add them to the comments section.